COVID-19 – Worksite Health and Safety Requirements for Contractors

 - Report any delays to company projects based on pandemic restrictions imposed by your local jurisdiction, or a reduction in your company’s work capacity due to employee illness.

 - Continue to focus on safety.
 Safety remains our company’s highest priority, particularly during this public health challenge.
 As we adapt to new work practices, we must maintain protections and procedures that allow us to work without injury.

 - Use face coverings as described below.

 Face Coverings Now Required

-All workers in the field and at our facilities are required to wear face coverings that cover the mouth and nose under the following circumstances:
+All members of our workforce – employees and contractors – are required to wear face coverings that cover the mouth and nose under the following circumstances: